 Instead of giving up, he decided to concentrate on one sport—the triple jump—and wait for his opportunity to shine.
 “At one competition, the first pick didn’t show up, so my coach brought me in,” says Akwaboah, who until that point had been an alternate. “‘This is my big chance,’ I thought—a chance to show everyone I am good enough.
 I dug deep, remembered everything I had learned in training and went for it,” he recalls.
 “I broke the school record that day.”
 Akwaboah went on to represent the UK at competitions around the world.

-It’s a lesson that Akwaboah has taken with him, from his college days at the University of Birmingham in the UK, where he majored in civil engineering, to his work as a software developer for various financial institutions in Europe, to his current role at Morgan Stanley as Chief Operating Officer for Technology & Firm Resilience.
-Akwaboah, a Managing Director, is responsible for operations and technology strategy for the firm, focused on transitioning the way it delivers products and services.
+It’s a lesson that Akwaboah has taken with him, from his college days at the University of Birmingham in the UK, where he majored in civil engineering, to his work as a software developer for various financial institutions in Europe, to his current role at Morgan Stanley as Chief Operating Officer for Technology & Global Head of Innovation.
+Akwaboah, a Managing Director, is responsible for innovation and technology strategy for the firm, focused on tranforming the way it delivers products and services and on delivering disruptive approaches and solutions across the firm's diverse businesses and functions.

-One example of leveraging opportunity: Last year, Morgan Stanley, which had never executed a deal with the government of Ghana, became one of the banks to co-lead a $3 billion bond sale for the country, thanks in part to Akwaboah’s involvement.
-“I spoke to some of the bankers about it, and they realized I had an advantage in that I’m from Ghana, I understand the culture, and I sit in Operations,” he says.
+One example of leveraging opportunity: In 2019, Morgan Stanley, which had never executed a deal with the government of Ghana, became one of the banks to co-lead a $3 billion bond sale for the country, thanks in part to Akwaboah’s involvement.
+“I spoke to some of the bankers about it, and they realized I had an advantage in that I’m from Ghana, I understand the culture, and I have operations expertise,” he says.
 “So I was asked to perform a role as one of the senior guys on the pitch.”
 Morgan Stanley closed its second Ghanaian sovereign bond deal in January, he adds.
 "Diversity works by leveraging the strength and the talents of who you are," he says.
 "The power we have at Morgan Stanley is our people and our diversity."

 Akwaboah is still connected to Ghana in other ways.
 One of his biggest philanthropic activities is supporting a hospital there called the Foundation of Orthopedics and Complex Spine, or FOCOS, where he is a board member.
 The modern, 50-bed hospital specializes in providing complex spine and joint replacement surgeries to adult and pediatric patients age 9 to 25.
 FOCOS also provides schooling for the children, who often spend months at the facility while preparing for surgery.